... the fun part of Medical Device Process Validation!

 The Operational Qualification has two objectives:

-Identify critical parameters, characterize the process, and establish an operating window (also referred to as process window).
+Identify critical parameters, characterize the process, and establish an operating window (also referred to as a process window).

 Run the process at worst-case conditions to demonstrate these conditions result in an acceptable product; this further demonstrates that the process is robust against variation of process parameters [1].